cyscale/cyscale.com/src/pages/careers/senior-frontend-developer.md

 ---
 templateKey: career-page
-title: Senior Frontend Engineer / ReactJS Developer
+title: Senior Frontend Developer / ReactJS Developer
 date: 2020-27-11T11:00:00.000Z
 description: Cyscale is a startup from Cluj-Napoca, activating in the cloud cybersecurity industry.
 We are looking for an experienced frontend developer.